Why Embedding Artificial Intelligence is Critical for Successful Digital Marketing

 Predict customer needs and behaviours

 Once we understand the customer, we can also predict what he or she will need at any given point in the customer journey.
-And we can serve it up at the right time, in the right channels and in the right sequences to maximize value.
+And we can serve it up at the right time, in the right channels and in the right sequences to maximize value and engagement.

-I’m reminded of the case where Target predicted a teen was pregnant before even her father knew.
+I’m reminded of the old from case from 2011where Target predicted a teen was pregnant before even her father knew.
 One of their predictive models – based on purchases of a combination of products within a specific timeframe – assigned a likelihood of pregnancy and the expected due date within a small window.

 When the company sent her a mailer full of coupons for maternity clothes and baby products, her father complained to the store’s manager, irate that a girl still in high school would receive such offers.
 It was only after speaking with his daughter that the man discovered the targeted offers were indeed relevant.

-That was about a decade ago, and the technology has only gotten better since then.
+That was well over a decade ago, and the technology has only gotten better since then.
 With AI you can mine massive amounts of data and identify patterns that uncover useful insights.
 And you can use them to effectively plan the next best action.

 Plus, you aren’t limited to one set of data or any specific marketing channel.
 AI allows you to seamlessly integrate it all into omni-channel marketing campaigns that are optimized in real time for any moment in the customer journey.